Quantifying Wellness: How Body Measurement Trackers Are Changing Personal Health

 Evaluating Smart Watch and Fitness Tracker Specifications

-When choosing a wearable, consider these key specs:
+When choosing a wearable, consider these key features:

-• Display: Size, type (LCD, OLED), and resolution
+• Display: Size, type (LCD, OLED), and touch sensitivity

 • Sensors: Heart rate, GPS, accelerometer, gyroscope